 When enabled, some MRR movements that happen within the selected time frame will be grouped together.
 For example, when smart grouping is off, a new subscription that consists of two plans will generate one new business MRR movement and one expansion MRR movement.
 With smart grouping turned on, ChartMogul will classify these two plans as part of the same new business event (as can be seen in the screenshot below).
+These summary events are only seen on the customer's own page.
 We recommend leaving smart grouping turned on.

 Smart grouping also generates events comparable to the one described above for churns and reactivations.

 In cases where a combination of contractions and an expansions happen within the selected time frame, the individual activities are still classified as a contraction and an expansion as appropriate, even though they are grouped and summarised on a customer's page according to the overall effect of the event.

 For example, if a customer expands their overall MRR by $100 by downgrading their Plan A by $50 while purchasing an additional add-on worth $150, this event will still consist of two separate activities: a contraction and expansion activity of and $50 and $150 respectively, which will be reflected as such in the MRR breakdown of the charts.